openshift/enhancements/enhancements/installer/log-config.md

 another method of configuration, we risk confusion.
 I do not think this is a serious drawback or perhaps even a valid one.

+A more serious consideration is whether this should be implemented by the installer at all; or just handled by the client.
+The main drawbacks to implementing this in the installer are opportunity cost and maintenance.
+The implementation is not highly complex so from a technical perspective, the main drawback would be a potential slippery slope of introducing a second API for logging configuration.

 ## Design Details

 ### Open Questions [optional]

-This is where to call out areas of the design that require closure before deciding to implement the design.
-For instance,
+1. Should this logging functionality be implemented in the installer or be the responsibility of the client?
- 1. Should logging misconfiguration prevent installs? (see Risks & Mitigations)
+3. Should logging misconfiguration prevent installs? (see Risks & Mitigations)
- 2. Should log-config.yaml be versioned according to k8s API versioning?
+4. Should log-config.yaml be versioned according to k8s API versioning?

 ### Test Plan

-For e2e-tests, it would be possible to drop a log-config.yaml file in the configuration stags and ensure that logs are properly configured.
+For e2e-tests, it would be possible to drop a log-config.yaml file in the configuration steps and ensure that logs are properly configured.

 ### Graduation Criteria